 If you've ever seen the classic movie "Mr. Smith Goes to Washington," you'll remember that James Stewart plays a senator conducting a filibuster to stop a corrupt public works bill.
-Talking until he is exhausted, Smith uses the tactic to uphold his principles [source: Dirks].
+Talking until he becomes physically exhausted, Smith uses the filibuster tactic to uphold his principles [source: Dirks].
 In real life, Senate filibusters occur for a variety of reasons, not all of them so high-minded.

-In essence, a filibuster is any use of procedural rules to block or delay legislative action.
+A filibuster is any use of procedural rules to block or delay legislative action.
 The term usually refers to extended debate of a bill carried on by one or more senators.
-The continual talking prevents the matter from being voted on, and the bill may simply be "talked to death."
+The continual talking prevents the matter from ever being voted on, and the bill may simply be "talked to death."
 Other delaying tactics can be used for the same purpose.

-Filibustering has a history that goes all the way back to the Senate of ancient Rome.
-Legislatures in the United Kingdom, Canada, Australia and France have experienced filibusters [sources: Connelly, Oloffson].
-But the U.S. Senate has endured many more filibusters than other bodies.
+Filibustering goes all the way back to the Senate of ancient Rome.
+Legislatures in the United Kingdom, Canada, Australia and France have used filibusters [sources: Connolly].
+But the U.S. Senate has endured many more than other bodies.
 In part, this is because today, a senator doesn't have to speak endlessly in order to filibuster.
-If he has more than 40 senators on his side, the mere threat of a filibuster effectively blocks the legislation.
+If he or she has more than 40 senators on their side, the mere threat of a filibuster effectively blocks legislation.
 No endless debate is needed.

-Some regard the filibuster as a good thing, a tactic that preserves the rights of the minority and assures careful consideration of issues.
+Some regard the filibuster as a tactic that preserves the rights of the minority and assures careful consideration of issues.
 Certainly it can foster accommodation.
-The majority party might seek to shape a bill so that a substantial minority of Senators will not block it with a filibuster.
+The majority party might seek to shape a bill so that a substantial minority of senators will not block it with a filibuster.

 But others criticize the filibuster as intrinsically undemocratic.
-They feel it allows the minority to dictate to the majority.
-An actual extended debate wastes time needed for other matters.
+They think it allows the minority party to dictate to the majority.
+An actual extended debate wastes time needed for other matters, too.
 And the compromises that senators make to avoid a filibuster may be bad ones aimed at placating a single senator.